jmcavalli/Conq_Release/README.txt

 Next you will need to select the number of turns the game will be.
 Once the number of turns is up, points will be counted and winners determined.

+Next you will need to select the aggressiveness of the AI players.
+The aggressiveness is the probability that they attack a weak tile.
+0% means they will never attack another nation.
+100% will mean that they will always attack if the odds are in their favor.
+You can also choose 'r' instead for a random distribution of aggressivness from 0% to 100%.
+Press 'y' when you are satisfied.

 Then everyone will select a capital in their own land.
 This capital should be placed in a safe place since you will lose points if someone else takes it.